Paducah Bomb Squad

 The mission of the Paducah Bomb Squad is to provide render safe response, post blast investigation, and tactical aid to regional law enforcement agencies, while ensuring the protection of life, property, and the successful prosecution of illegal explosive or other hazardous device activities.

 All certified bomb technicians attend a six week certification course at the Hazardous Devices School in Redstone Arsenal, Huntsville, AL. Certified technicians must recertify every three years.
 The squad trains together twice a month.
 Once a year, all bomb squads in Kentucky come together for in-service training.

 In addition to basic training, Paducah bomb technicians have received training in Advanced Explosive Destruction Techniques, Advanced Post Blast Investigations, Large Vehicle IED, and Improvised Explosives.
 These courses were taught by our federal partners in the ATF and FBI.
 The squad has also received training in Advanced Electronics, Threat Assessment, and SWAT Integration through AT Solutions, an Anti/Counter Terrorism Training Company in Virginia.

 In addition to providing emergency response, the Paducah Bomb Squad is dedicated to equipping other first responder agencies and government entities with the knowledge to help them respond to explosive related incidents.
 In addition, the squad conducts presentations to schools and the private sector to help them prepare for bomb threats and/or actual incidents.
-The squad conducts general presentations for civic groups and school age children.
+The squad has and continues to conduct general presentations for civic groups and school age children.
 For more information or to schedule a presentation, call 270-444-8548.